 The great top executives I've met are very sharp and think fast.
 Their time is precious; their job is making crisp decisions.
 Respect the value of their time, and use them for what they're good at: deciding.

-I can remember being on committees in the 70s and 80s where we gave presentations to the top guys, beginning with background, members of the committee, goals, alternatives, history and process, etc. Several times, the boss guy was called out of the room before we got to the end.
+I can remember being on committees in the 70s and 80s where we gave presentations to the top guys, beginning with background, members of the committee, goals, alternatives, history and process, etc., finally leading up to our conclusion.
+Several times, the boss guy was called out of the room before we got to the end.
 (Now I wonder if he had a secret button to signal his admin that he needed to be rescued.)

-Sometimes, there would be some question you hoped, going into the meeting, that you wouldn't be asked: and the boss interrupted and asked it, and then the planned presentation had to be suspended while you answered that question, in more and more detail, and you never got to the end of the slide deck to give your recommendation.
+Sometimes, there would be some question you hoped, going into the meeting, that you wouldn't be asked: and the boss would interrupt and ask it, and then the planned presentation had to be suspended while you answered that question, in more and more detail, and you never got to the end of the slide deck to give your recommendation.

 I concluded that slide one in the slide deck should be the conclusion.
 You may never get to slide two: slide one has to make your point.
 For a project proposal, or a sales pitch, it should say